kkoppenhaver/airplane-devops-dashboard/README.md

 ## TO-DO
 ===

-  - Create task for actually spinning up servers
+  - Map config variables in task so they don't have to be re-added with each deploy
-  	+ Make sure all Airplane-created servers are tagged
+  - Make sure all Airplane-created servers are tagged
-  - Create task for deleting servers
   - Make sure view task only displays Airplane-tagged servers
   - Create View that runs the view task and shows the table at all times
   - Create button in View to destroy a server